core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The KUDOS\_EAD item is included in EDHOC message_4.

 That is, by specifying 'ead_value' ASK in EDHOC message_1, a peer A can indicate to the other peer B that it wishes to know if B supports KUDOS and in what mode(s).
-In the following EDHOC message_2, B indicates whether it supports KUDOS and in what mode(s), by specifying either NONE, FULL or PART as 'ead_value'.
+In the following EDHOC message_2, B indicates whether it supports KUDOS and in what mode(s), by specifying either NONE, FULL, or PART as 'ead_value'.
 Specifying the 'ead_value' FULL or PART in EDHOC message_2 also asks A to indicate whether it supports KUDOS in EDHOC message_3.

 To further illustrate the functionality, two examples are presented below as EDHOC executions where only the new KUDOS\_EAD item is shown when present, and assuming that no other EAD items are used by the two peers.